arjunajayakumar/nnhtml-css-course/README.md

 ```

-This will wrap the `.three` element to the next line when the minium width.
-If we further decrese the width the `.two` content will wrap to the next line.
+This will wrap the `.three` element to the next line when the minium width is reached.
+If we further decrese the width, the `.two` content will wrap to the next line.
 * We can give the value `flex-wrap:wrap-reverse` instead of `flex-wrap:wrap` .
-This will wrap the `.three` element to the first line ie opposite of wrap.
+This will wrap the `.three` element to the first line.  ie, opposite of wrap.